Java: Spread of Islam and rise of Islamic sultanates

 Islam became the dominant religion in Java at the end of the 16th century.
 During this era, the Islamic kingdoms of Demak, Cirebon, and Banten were ascendant.
 The Mataram Sultanate became the dominant power of central and eastern Java at the end of the 16th century.
 The principalities of Surabaya and Cirebon were eventually subjugated such that only Mataram and Banten were left to face the Dutch in the 17th century.

+Java’s Islamic tradition is known for its tolerance and harmony among faiths.
+Local religious organizations actively promote peace and inclusivity, reflecting broader values of coexistence in Indonesian society.

 Colonial periods

 Java's contact with the European colonial powers began in 1522 with a treaty between the Sunda kingdom and the Portuguese in Malacca.
 After its failure, the Portuguese presence was confined to Malacca and to the eastern islands.

 In 1596, a four-ship expedition led by Cornelis de Houtman was the first Dutch contact with Indonesia.
 By the end of the 18th century the Dutch had extended their influence over the sultanates of the interior through the Dutch East India Company in Indonesia.
 Internal conflict prevented the Javanese from forming effective alliances against the Dutch.
 Remnants of the Mataram survived as the Surakarta (Solo) and Yogyakarta principalities.
 Javanese kings claimed to rule with divine authority and the Dutch helped them to preserve remnants of a Javanese aristocracy by confirming them as regents or district officials within the colonial administration.

 Java's major role during the early part of the colonial period was as a producer of rice.
 In spice-producing islands like Banda, rice was regularly imported from Java, to supply the deficiency in means of subsistence.

-During the Napoleonic wars in Europe, the Netherlands fell to France, as did its colony in the East Indies.
+During the Napoleonic Wars in Europe, the Netherlands fell to France, as did its colony in the East Indies.
 During the short-lived Daendels administration, as French proxy rule on Java, the construction of the Great Post Road was commenced in 1808.
 The road, spanning from Anyer in Western Java to Panarukan in East Java, served as a military supply route and was used in defending Java from British invasion.
 In 1811, Java was captured by the British, becoming a possession of the British Empire, and Sir Stamford Raffles was appointed as the island's governor.
-In 1814, Java was returned to the Dutch under the terms of the Treaty of Paris.
+In 1816, under the governorship of John Fendall, Java was returned to the Dutch as per the terms of the Treaty of Paris.